• Skip to primary navigation

 Recipe FAQ’s

-Can I make my chicken caldo ahead of time?
+Can I prep my chicken caldo in advance?

 Can I freeze caldo de pollo?

-Yes, freeze in a freezer-safe container for up to two months.
-Reheat gently on the stove.
+Yes, store it in a freezer safe container and freeze for up to two months.
+Thaw overnight in the fridge and heat up gently on the stove.

-Serve it on its own, or add sides like white rice, warm tortillas, crusty bread, avocado, and extra lime wedges.
+You can eat this as is!
+If you’d like you can also serve it with white rice, warm flour tortillas, crusty bread, avocado, and extra lime wedges.

 Yes!
-See the slow cooker instructions above for an easy set-it-and-forget-it method.
+Follow the slow cooker instructions listed above for an easy dump-and-go method.

 Other Mexican Recipes You Will Love